Updated February 18th, 2022 at 10:00 a.m.

 If the site closest to you is closed, Immigration, Refugees and Citizenship Canada (IRCC) will automatically extend your deadline to give your biometrics.
 You don’t have to give your biometrics until the sites start offering collection services again.
 This applies to you, even if your biometrics instruction letter (BIL) says you have 30 or 90 days.
 There is not need to contact IRCC for this extension, and you don’t need a new BIL to make another appointment when sites reopen.
 Bring your original BIL to your new appointment to show proof of payment.
 If you can’t give your biometrics due to a location closure near you or a service disruption, don’t go to another biometrics collection site unless IRCC tells you to.
 This includes:

 - Other international biometrics collection locations, like a VAC.

 Find out if you are eligible to currently enter Canada by using the Government of Canada's Travel Wizard.

 I am fully vaccinated now and have my study permit.
-I heard that there are different rules for students who are full vaccinated.
+Can I travel to Canada?

 Before flying to Canada there are a number of steps you must take.

 1) Complete an ArriveCan Application before boarding your flight

 All travelers coming to Canada by air will be required to use the ArriveCAN Application before boarding their flight.
 Travelers will need to provide travel and contact information as well as their quarantine plan.
 Travelers will need to be ready to show their ArriveCAN receipt when seeking entry into Canada; a border services officer will verify that they have submitted their information digitally.
 The ArriveCAN Application will also be used after entry to Canada to report COVID-19 symptom self-assessments